-Wesley Clark is the President of LIES, LLC.
-He is a former Sergeant with the Connecticut State Police Department, retiring in 2009 after more than twenty-two years of public service.
+Wesley Clark was the creator and President of LIES, LLC. from 2011 to 2021.
+He was a former Sergeant with the Connecticut State Police Department, retiring in 2009 after more than twenty-two years of public service.
 Throughout the majority of his career Mr. Clark was assigned to the Major Crime Squad as both a Detective and as a Detective Sergeant and was responsible for the investigation, supervision and direction of numerous homicides, robberies, kidnappings, sexual assaults, suspicious deaths, police-involved shootings, crimes against children, financial and organized crimes among many others.
 Mr. Clark also was assigned for approximately two years as an Investigative Sergeant within the Internal Affairs Unit under the Office of Professional Standards.
 Mr. Clark has conducted training courses along with providing presentations at conferences and seminars throughout the United States as well as within Canada, England, Italy, Switzerland, and Mexico.
 Mr. Clark is a strong advocate for continuous personal and professional development and for the advancement within the fields of investigative interviewing and criminal interrogation, and for the alignment of academic research to the training received by investigators within the field.
 He has been studying Statement Analysis, Investigative Interviewing, Cognitive Interviewing, Criminal Interrogation, Detecting Deception and Credibility Assessment for over 20 years.
 Mr. Clark has been interviewed in the media including radio, print and television and has appeared on shows for A&E and Oxygen Network.
 Mr. Clark has partnered with various academic and government agencies and participated in academic research within the United States and Europe on detecting deception, cognitive interviewing, credibility assessment, and investigative statement analysis techniques.